 “As far as material objects, it seems so.”

-“Wow,” he breathed, and a hand went up to his chin.
+“Wow,” he breathed and brought a hand to his chin.
 Then his face changed.
 “You haven’t told anyone else, have you?”

 “No. Just you.”

 “Good.
-My God, people would kill you for that thing.
+There are people who would kill you for that thing.
 And if the government gets its hands on it… Any government…”

 “I know.
 I don’t plan on telling anyone else.”